Alternative Credit Opportunities

-Experiential Learning Assessment (ELA) is an avenue by which a student may be awarded undergraduate credit for work, volunteer, or lived experiences outside of the university curriculum.
+Prior Learning Assessment (PLA) is an avenue by which a student may be awarded undergraduate credit for work, volunteer, or lived experiences outside of the university curriculum.
 The program assists in the process for requesting academic credit through the portfolio method.
 In a portfolio, a student thoroughly describes and documents knowledge gained experientially and also demonstrates how knowledge gained outside the classroom is related to college-level learning.

-- Credit by ELA is awarded only for experiential learning in subject areas and curricula offered at ISU.
+- Credit by PLA is awarded only for experiential learning in subject areas and curricula offered at ISU.

-- Student must be currently enrolled at ISU as a degree-seeking student in good academic standing to be considered for ELA credit in a given semester.
+- Student must be currently enrolled at ISU as a degree-seeking student in good academic standing to be considered for PLA credit in a given semester.